-Hercules Technology Growth Capital, Inc. (the "Company") is a specialty finance company that provides debt and equity growth capital to technology-related companies at all stages of development.
+Hercules Technology Growth Capital, Inc. (the "Company") is a specialty finance company that provides debt and equity growth capital to technology-related and life-science companies at all stages of development.
 The Company was incorporated under the General Corporation Law of the State of Maryland in December 2003.
 The Company commenced operations on February 2, 2004, when it sold 600 shares of convertible preferred stock to investors.

 On June 11, 2005, the Company raised approximately \$71 million, net of issuance costs, from an initial public offering ("IPO") of 6,000,000 shares of its common stock.
-The Company is a non-diversified closed-end investment company that has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
-The Company sources its investments through its principal office located in Silicon Valley, as well as through its additional offices in the Boston and Chicago areas.
+The Company is an internally managed, non-diversified closed-end investment company that has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
+The Company sources its investments through its principal office located in Silicon Valley, as well as through its additional offices in the Boston, Boulder and Chicago areas.

-In January 2005, the Company formed Hercules Technology II, L.P. and Hercules Technology SBIC Management, LLC.
-On May 3, 2005, the Company filed an application with the Small Business Administration (the "SBA") to become licensed as a Small Business Investment Company ("SBIC") and on June 24, 2005, the Company received a letter of acknowledgement of receipt of this application.
-Upon receipt of this letter from the SBA, the Company was eligible to make pre-approved investments through its wholly owned subsidiary Hercules Technology II, L.P.
-If the Company's application to the SBIC program is ultimately approved by the SBA, then it will be able to borrow funds from the SBA against eligible pre-approved investments.
-Hercules Technology II, L.P. and Hercules Technology SBIC Management, LLC are wholly-owned subsidiaries of the Company that had not commenced operations or incurred significant expenses as of June 30, 2005, other than certain start-up expenses paid by the Company.
+In January 2005, the Company formed Hercules Technology II, L.P. ("HT II") and Hercules Technology SBIC Management, LLC ("HTM").
+On May 3, 2005, HT II filed an application with the Small Business Administration (the "SBA") to become licensed as a Small Business Investment Company ("SBIC") and on June 24, 2005, HT II received a letter of acknowledgement of receipt of this application.
+Upon receipt of this letter from the SBA, HT II was eligible to make pre-approved investments.
+If HT II's application to the SBIC program is ultimately approved by the SBA, then it will be able to borrow funds from the SBA against eligible pre-approved investments.
+HT II subsequently filed applications with the SBA seeking approval of two pre-licensing transactions and, on August 29, 2005, the SBA approved both transactions.
+The first transaction closed on August 31, 2005, however, amounts funded under the agreement were repaid in October 2005.
+The second transaction was funded by the Company.
+HTM is a wholly-owned subsidiary of the Company.
+The Company is the sole limited partner of HT II and HTM is the general partner.
+Neither HT II nor HTM commenced significant operations or incurred material expenses as of September 30, 2005, other than certain start-up expenses paid by the Company.

-The consolidated financial statements include the accounts of Hercules and its subsidiaries.
+The consolidated financial statements include the accounts of the Company and its subsidiaries.
 All intercompany accounts and transactions have been eliminated in consolidation.
 The accompanying consolidated interim financial statements are presented in conformity with U.S. generally accepted accounting principles ("U.S. GAAP") for interim financial information, and pursuant to the requirements for reporting on Form 10-Q and Article 10 of Regulation S-X. Accordingly, certain disclosures accompanying annual financial statements prepared in accordance with U.S. GAAP are omitted.
 In the opinion of management, all adjustments, consisting solely of normal recurring accruals considered necessary for the fair presentation of financial statements for the interim period, have been included.
 The current period's results of operations are not necessarily indicative of results that ultimately may be achieved for the year.
 Therefore, the interim unaudited financial statements and notes should be read in conjunction with the audited financial statements and notes thereto for the period ended December 31, 2004 included in the Company's Form N-2/A, filed with the Securities and Exchange Commission on June 11, 2005.